 What’s brilliant about this idea is it explains all the tired old horror tropes that people have grown bored of.
 Why do we see the same situation repeating over and over again?
 Why do we see the same kind of characters dying in all the same ways?
 Why do we see the same monsters so often?
 In short, why is there no originality?

 The answer: because it has to happen this way to fulfil the ritual!

 Because THE CABIN IN THE WOODS acknowledges and explains horror tropes, its use of them becomes one of its strengths.
 You’re on the constant lookout for fun homages, figuring out which other films are being referenced.

 It also pokes fun at those tropes, giving it a wicked sense of humor.
 The high point on this front are the two technicians in charge, played by Richard Jenkins and Bradley Whitford, whose “seen it all before” attitude leads to plenty of dry jokes and goofy moments.

 There are always going to be tropes that every genre relies on, but how you use them – and how you put a fresh spin on them – is what makes all the difference.

 That’s why we recommend THE CABIN IN THE WOODS to horror writers.
 There’s no better film for understanding the tropes of the genre and what makes them work – and once you understand that, you’ll know how to use them effectively and avoid clichés.

-Don’t forget to submit now to our Horror Award 2020 – the standard deadline is on Sunday!
-The winner receives script development and guaranteed pitching to industry, and all submissions receive FREE, automatic entry to our Fall 2020 Screenwriting Contest – and the chance to win the Grand Prize of $3500!
+Don’t forget to submit now to our Horror Award – the deadline is on Sunday!
+The winner receives script development and guaranteed pitching to industry, and all submissions receive FREE, automatic entry to our 2022 Writing Contest – and the chance to win the Grand Prize of $3500!